binbashar/le-genai-ml/genai-agentcore-demos/finance-personal-assistant/workshop/README.md

 Ensure you have:
 - Python 3.13+ installed
 - AWS credentials configured
-- Model access enabled for Claude and Nova models
+- Model access: As of October 2025, all Bedrock models are automatically enabled.
+For legacy accounts only, enable Claude and Nova models in Bedrock Console.

 ### Installation